 In addition to considering those species identified through engagement and consultation events with communities, and any other species deemed necessary by the developer, the developer will also take into consideration the GNWT’s Species at Risk (NWT) Act which applies to any wild animal or plant species managed by the GNWT, on both public and private lands, including private lands owned under a land claim agreement.

 Discuss the potential impacts of the highway on species of concern and proposed mitigation in relation to applicable legislation, policy, management plans, recovery strategies, action plans or land use planning initiatives.
-In part, the developer will demonstrate to the Review Board in the Gwich’in Land Use Plan and Sahtu Land Use Plan and the results of any traditional knowledge and community consultation activities used to shape the approach taken to assess impacts to species of special management concern.
+In part, the developer will demonstrate to the Review Board how the Sahtu Land Use Plan and the results of any traditional knowledge and community consultation activities have been used to shape the approach taken to assess impacts to species of special management concern.

 Fish and fish habitat